beergeek/mongodb_audit_tooling/README.md

 The Flask application can be run standalone for via a setup with a web server and WSGI.

-The application is contained within the `flask directory` and can be run in the foreground with `python /data/scripts/flask/reporter.py` or `python3 /data/scripts/flask/reporter.py`.
+The application is contained within the `flask directory` and can be run in the foreground with `env KRB5_CLIENT_KTNAME=/data/pki/audit.keytab python /data/scripts/flask/reporter.py` or `env KRB5_CLIENT_KTNAME=/data/pki/audit.keytab python3 /data/scripts/flask/reporter.py`.

 The website has a link for `http://<website>:8000/admin` for managing the standard and supplementry pipeline, as well as waivers.